It's never been a better time than to buy boxing gloves! No need to share and it's more clean!

 Boxing gloves come in different sizes, styles, and colors.
 Fitness gloves, training/sparring gloves, bag gloves, and competition gloves all have their own distinct characteristics.
-The following sections will break down the uses and details of each type of glove.
+The following sections will break down the uses and details of each type of glove and what to buy.

 Fitness Boxing Gloves

-If you train frequently then consider buying a pair of training gloves.
-Training gloves are much more durable than fitness gloves.
+If you train frequently or want to reduce injury then consider buying a pair of quality boxing training gloves.
+Training gloves are much more durable than boxing fitness bag gloves.
 They provide enough support for heavy-bag work, and offer adequate padding for sparring sessions.

-Training gloves usually are secured by a Velcro strap; although, more expensive pairs are secured with laces but these are uncommon in most stores.
-Gloves with Velcro straps are convenient, as they can easily slip on and off during training sessions.
-If you are looking for the standard weight used by most boxers, then buy yourself a pair of 16oz gloves.
+Training gloves usually are secured by a Velcro strap; although, more expensive pairs are secured with laces but these have become less common.
+Buy boxing gloves with Velcro straps are convenient, as they can easily slip on and off during training sessions.
+If you are looking for the standard weight used by most people, then buy yourself a pair of 16oz boxing gloves.
+The next most popular size is likely a 12oz boxing glove.
 Women may consider a lighter glove due to the size.